Skip to content

 This section explains the technical origin of the backend API library blueprint: it is instantiated via a specialized .NET CLI template and configured through an AI-readable blueprint definition.
 The combination enables fully agentic, repeatable scaffolding with predictable structure and metadata.

-The blueprint is implemented via the ConnectSoft CLI template:
+The blueprint is implemented via the ConnectSoft CLI template (parameters reference):

 id: ConnectSoft.Backend.GoogleAnalyticsClient